kids-first/kf-somatic-workflow/README.md

 This is the Kids First Data Resource Center (DRC) Whole Genome Sequencing (WGS) Somatic Workflow, which includes somatic variant calling, copy number variation (CNV), and structural variant (SV) calls.
 This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using ControlFreeC and CNVkit, and SV calls using Manta.
-Somatic variant and SV call results are annoated using Variant Effect Predictor, with the Memorial Sloane Kettering Cancer Center (MSKCC) vcf2maf wrapper.
+Somatic variant and SV call results are annotated using Variant Effect Predictor, with the Memorial Sloane Kettering Cancer Center (MSKCC) vcf2maf wrapper.
-The `workflow/kfdrc_somatic_caller_workflow.cwl`, `workflow/kfdrc_cnvkit_plus_theta2.cwl`, `workflow/kfdrc_vardict_wf.cwl` and `workflow/kfdrc_lancet_wf.cwl` workd run all tools described below for WGS.
+The `workflow/kfdrc_somatic_caller_workflow.cwl`, `workflow/kfdrc_cnvkit_plus_theta2.cwl`, `workflow/kfdrc_vardict_wf.cwl` and `workflow/kfdrc_lancet_wf.cwl` would run all tools described below for WGS.
 We also have a whole [exome/targeted workflow](#KFDRC-Somatic-Whole Exome/Targeted-Sequence-Analysis-Workflow), which uses many of the same tools described for WGS.

 ### Somatic Variant Calling:

-[Strelka2](https://github.com/Illumina/strelka) v2.9.3 calls single nucelotide variants (SNV) and insertions/deletions (INDEL).
+[Strelka2](https://github.com/Illumina/strelka) v2.9.3 calls single nucleotide variants (SNV) and insertions/deletions (INDEL).
-[Mutect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.1.0/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) v4.1.10 from the Broad institute calls SNV, multi-nucelotide variants (MNV, bascially equal length subsitutions with length > 1) and INDEL.
+[Mutect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.1.0/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) v4.1.10 from the Broad institute calls SNV, multi-nucleotide variants (MNV, basically equal length substitutions with length > 1) and INDEL.
 [Lancet](https://github.com/nygenome/lancet) v1.0.7 from the New York Genome Center (NYGC) calls SNV, MNV, and INDEL.
 [VarDict Java](https://github.com/AstraZeneca-NGS/VarDictJava) v1.7.0 from AstraZeneca calls SNV, MNV, INDEL and more.
 Each caller has a different approach to variant calling, and together one can glean confident results.
 Strelka2 is run with default settings, similarly Mutect2 following Broad Best Practices, as of this [workflow](https://github.com/broadinstitute/gatk/blob/4.1.1.0/scripts/mutect2_wdl/mutect2.wdl).
 Lancet is run in what I'd call an "Exome+" mode, based on the NYGC methods described [here](https://www.biorxiv.org/content/biorxiv/early/2019/04/30/623702.full.pdf).
 In short, regions from GENCODE gtf with feature annotations `exon`, `UTR`, and start/stop `codon` are used as intervals, as well as regions flanking hits from `strelka2` and `mutect2`.
-Lastly, VarDict Java run params follow the protocol that the [Blue Collar Informatics](https://bcbio-nextgen.readthedocs.io/en/latest/index.html) uses, with the exception of using a min variant allele frequency (VAF) of 0.05 instead of 0.1, which we find to be relevant for rare cancer variant discovery.
+Lastly, VarDict Java run params follow the protocol that the [Blue Collar Bioinformatics](https://bcbio-nextgen.readthedocs.io/en/latest/index.html) uses, with the exception of using a min variant allele frequency (VAF) of 0.05 instead of 0.1, which we find to be relevant for rare cancer variant discovery.
 We also employ their false positive filtering methods.
-Futhermore, each tool's results, in variant call format (vcf), are filtered on the `PASS` flag, with VarDict Java results additionally filtered for the flag `StrongSomatic`.
+Furthermore, each tool's results, in variant call format (vcf), are filtered on the `PASS` flag, with VarDict Java results additionally filtered for the flag `StrongSomatic`.
 Their results also include germline hits and other categories by default.
 The pre-`PASS` filtered results can still be obtained from the workflow in the event the user wishes to keep some calls that failed `PASS` criteria.

 ### CNV Estimation: